acg-team/Bioinfo4B/Genomics/Script.md

 # Genomics practice:

-You will the following commands by one by through copy-pasting.
+You will be following commands by one by through copy-pasting.
 Make sure there is no auto-correction happening with the words, dots, spaces, signs.
 Whenever you are asked a yes or no question or something like y/n comes up type y and press enter to continue.

+First, open the Visual Studio Code: connect to the server and move to the course folder

 - Download the Files folder to your laptop from here: https://github.com/acg-team/Bioinfo4B
 - Initiate Anaconda by running the program
 - Open a terminal: For mac: type terminal in your search and click on it.
 For windows: open a terminal in Anaconda prompt.
 - Create a directory called Genomics in your Documents and move everything inside the Files folder you downloaded in there.
 Use the following code
 ```
 cd Documents
 mkdir Genomics
 cp ../Downloads/Files/* Genomics
 cd Genomics
 ls
 ```
 - First, set the environment that will have all the packages we need.
 Thisa will take about 15 minutes.
 ```